ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Scikit Learn: RED FLAG
 Did you spot anything that seemed off with what I've said so far?
 We were about to do a really big mistake without even noticing.
 I've actually commited this mistake myself, and I only noticed this now, once I've finished the entire tutorial and was about to submit it to my PI.
 I've written all of my code for both scikit learn and Tensorflow with this big mistake in the background.
 This just shows how there are always ways to make your code better and mistake free, no matter how much experience and knowledge you think you may have.

 What is the mistake?
-We are looking to classify *crops* using spectroscopic points.
+We are looking to classify *crops* using spectroscopic data.
 Yet half of your data is *not crops*... it's just non-crop landscape.
 Crops are uniform, background landscape is not.
-For those who are not familiar to spectroscopy, each chemical compound emits a different array of spectra, crops will have a homogenous distribution of the same compounds, while non-crops can differ drastically as they can be made from different types of organic and non-organic matter.
-This will mess around with the accuracy of algorithms!
+For those whoiliar are not fam to spectroscopy, each chemical compound emits a different array of spectra, crops will have a homogenous distribution of the same compounds, while non-crops can differ drastically as they can be made from different types of organic and non-organic matter.
+This will mess around with the accuracy of algorithms (since the values are somewhat chaotic)!
 We need to remove all non-crop datapoints and labels from our dataset!

 As we've seen using ```np.unique(labels, return_counts=True)```, more than half our data is non-crop which is represented by the label 0.